 What Is Deliberate Practice?

 Deliberate practice is a term coined by psychology professor Anders Ericsson, and it refers to the habit of consciously putting planned time and effort into building your skills.
 The essential elements of deliberate practice, according to Ericsson, include, “specific goals to improve performance, successive refinement through repetition, feedback and instruction.”
 (Source: http://www.amazon.com/The-Road-Excellence-Acquisition-Performance/dp/0805822321

 In other words, deliberate practice is not about working more or even working harder.
 It is a process:

-first, identifying the skills that are key for doing your work,
+- first, identifying the skills that are key for doing your work,

-then identifying the weak areas you have in those skills,
+- then identifying the weak areas you have in those skills,

 - then deliberately working on getting better at those weak areas in your key skills.

 Practice involves pushing yourself to work just a little bit beyond your comfort or ability level.
 Doing the same things that you’re already comfortable doing in the same way you’ve been doing them does not help you.
 By pushing yourself, however, you increase your abilities and get better at your work.
 You advance your skills.
 You grow.